MicrosoftDocs/windowsserverdocs/README.md

 ## GitHub content feedback guidelines

-As the Windows Server repo in GitHub is only monitored for content issues, users can help in contributing by reporting documentation issues.
-Select the "**This page**" button under the **Feedback** section of the page to generate a GitHub issue where feedback can be provided concerning a documentation issue.
+The Windows Server GitHub repo is only monitored for documentation issues, you can help  contribute by reporting any documentation issues you find.
+Select the "**This page**" button under the **Feedback** section of the page to generate a GitHub issue where documentation feedback can be provided.
 Suggestions for improvement are welcomed and specific updates to our content are under consideration.

-A best practice in providing valuable feedback is to capture the issue directly by quoting where the issue is found within the document.
+To provide valuable feedback, capture the issue directly by quoting where the issue is found within the document.
 The following list provides insight to issues that are addressable:

 - Incorrect spelling, typos or duplicate text in the documentation.
 - Broken, outdated or incorrectly referenced hyperlinks to our content.
 - The step-by-step directions provided don't match the product, steps are missing or are outdated.
 - Incorrect code, missing parameters, or improper examples of command line usage or PowerShell cmdlets.

-There are cases where the given feedback is outside the scope of what can be addressed as the issue pertains to the product or service rather than the documentation itself.
-For reference:
+There are cases where feedback pertains to the product or service rather than the documentation itself.
+For example:

 - Technical support for specific or case-based scenarios where troubleshooting is involved.
 - Fixing a software bug, application feature requests, or experiencing product performance issues.
 - Dislike of a product GUI change or removal of a product feature.
 - Other issues that don't relate to the actual content.

-We offer other channels for engaging with us whether you have a support question, want to provide product feedback, or other suggestions.
+To help you, we offer other channels for engaging with us, whether you have a support question, want to provide product feedback, or other suggestions.
 Use one or more of these channels:

 - Open a ticket with [Microsoft Support](https://support.microsoft.com/ContactUs).
 - You can submit feedback by visiting our [Feedback portal](https://learn.microsoft.com/microsoft-365/admin/misc/feedback-provide-microsoft?view=o365-worldwide).